-Replacement Petrel Passes can be obtained from the office of campus life with another photo ID displaying the student's name and date of birth.
+Replacement Petrel Passes can be obtained from the IT Helpdesk with another photo ID displaying the student's name and date of birth.
 If the student has not previously received a Petrel Pass and is not on record, a proof of enrollment from the office of the registrar is also required.